qortmdgh4141/Prediction-of-Intraoperative-Hypotension-Using-Deep-Learning-Models-Based-on-Non-invasive-Monitoring/README.md

   <em> Figure 1) Classified Korean Facial Data into 8 Categories</em>
 </p>

-### Model Development  <br/>
+### Model Development  <br/><br/>

-- _The deep learning model was built using the Multi-head Attention model for feature-wise information and the Globally Attentive Locally Recurrent (GALR) model for time-wise information._ <br/>

-- _The Multi-head Attention model made predictions by considering the importance ratio of the attributes in the input data.
+- _The deep learning model was built using the Multi-head Attention model for feature-wise information and the Globally Attentive Locally Recurrent (GALR) model for time-wise information.
+The Multi-head Attention model made predictions by considering the importance ratio of the attributes in the input data.
 The GALR model evaluated the importance of time in input data.
 Finally, a fully connected model was developed by combining the Multi-head Attention and GALR models._ <br/>

 - _This approach enabled the model to leverage the strengths of both the feature and time axes, thereby enhancing its ability to effectively predict hypotension events._ <br/><br/>